 Students also have the option to record a video presentation of their poster.
 They will be posted https://www.calu.edu/inside/events/research/index.aspx on Nov.
 16.

-“The aim is to give the students experience of what a conference is like,” said Dr. Mark Tebbitt, a professor in the Department of Biology, Geology and Environmental Sciences and the lead organizer of the online conference.
+“This annual event is important for students because it gives them the practical experience of presenting at a conference-like event,” said Dr. Mark Tebbitt, a professor in the Department of Biology, Geology and Environmental Sciences and event organizer.

 For the second year, students have a virtual option to present their work from an individual project, class project, capstone experience or thesis.

 “The virtual option has proven to be popular this year,” Tebbitt said.
 “Overall, that’s probably a good thing, if it encourages a student to participate who otherwise might not.

 “And it’s the future of academic conferences as well.
 Having an online component makes them more accessible to a greater number of participants.”

 Divonne Franklin and Kayla Latoza, both seniors majoring in biology with a concentration in pre-medicine, partnered to study the potential carcinogenic effects of a common type of food coloring.

 “I learned you have to be patient with research,” Latoza said.
 “Divonne and I did countless spread plates and dilutions, and it took weeks before we finally found results that we almost missed if we wouldn’t have taken another look.”